• Instagram

 Bone broth vs. stock.
 What's the difference?

-Bone broth, stock, and regular broth use the same ingredients but have a different cook time.
+Bone broth, stock, and regular broth use the same ingredients but have a different cooking time.
 Bone broth & bone stock are cooked much longer than regular broth…usually as long as 24-48 hours.
 Bone broth and bone stock result in different liquids to regular broth because the added cook time allows for all the collagen, marrow, etc. to seep out of the bones and add their nutrients to the liquid that you then drink or eat.

 Broth is generally a lighter, more flavorful liquid whereas stock is much thicker, and is more often used as a base for sauces and soups.

-Tips for proper storage
+Tips for Correct Storage

 • Here are some top tips for safely storing your homemade chicken stock: